Sunday, July 25, 2010

 Rumbleball was first played at a Rumble family reunion in northern Georgia in the early 2000s.
 Its creator is the notable and esteemed gym teacher David Matthew Rumble.

-by Matthew and Nolan Rumble to multiple churches from across Amercia at a summer missions camp called TEAMeffort, stationed in Gatlinburg, TN.
+After its birth, Rumbleball was a staple played regularly at following reunions.
+The sport was then brought to backyard pools and local churches in Tennessee, namely North Cleveland Baptist Church and First Baptist Church in Cleveland, TN.
+In the summer of 2004, the sport was introduced by Matthew and Nolan Rumble to multiple churches from across Amercia at a summer missions camp called TEAMeffort, stationed in Gatlinburg, TN.
 Today, there are seemingly countless games going on every summer in Southeast America and beyond.
 Some have said that Rumbleball may become the new American pasttime, and should be considered as an Olympic sport.

 Purpose